Did you know that every day on the internet:

 - Reach, engage and convert NEW buyers

-I provided spreadsheets to help anyone conduct a content audit and measure their content marketing results:
+I provided a spreadsheet to help anyone measure their content marketing results:

 Content Marketing Dashboard and Reporting Template

 The Content Marketing “Unique Point of View” Trap

 This is so common I almost once lost my job over it.
 You see I had a manager who only wanted content that presented a unique point of view.
 However the focus on this is self-serving.
 And today’s audiences see right through it.
 In order to win trust, you have to sincerely answer a customer question.

 The 3 Steps to Building Your Content Marketing Strategy

 - You have to develop the why – the business case for why you need a new approach